-Credit card companies may garnish (take) your wages just like most other creditors.
-However, in order to take part of your paycheck, the credit card company must first sue you in court and obtain a judgment.
-There are steps you can take to avoid a wage garnishment if you are delinquent in your credit card payments.
-Learn when credit card companies or debt collectors can garnish your wages to collect on delinquent credit card debt, and what you can do to protect your paycheck.
+Credit card companies can garnish (take) your wages just like most other creditors.
+However, before taking part of your paycheck, the credit card company must first:

+If you’re delinquent in your credit card payments, you can take steps to avoid a garnishment.
+Learn when a credit card company or debt collectors can garnish your wages to collect on delinquent credit card debt, and what you can do to protect your paycheck.

-When you get a credit card, you physically or electronically sign an agreement to make monthly payments.
+When you get a credit card, you agree to make monthly payments.
 This agreement constitutes a legal contract.
-When you fail to make these payments on a timely basis, you breach this contract.
+When you don’t make these payments on a timely basis, you break (breach) this contract.
 The credit card company has various options to try to collect the debt.
 One of those is to sue you and garnish your wages.

 Beware of interest, late fees, and penalties.
-When you stop paying on your credit card, the debt begins to mount.
-Unlike most other debts, credit card debts build up quickly when you default on the underlying agreement.
-The agreement you signed no doubt includes excessive late fee and penalties when you miss a payment.
-Those amounts get added to your principle balance and the credit card company reassesses the interest rate on the total sum owed.
-What was once a $10,000 debt can easily balloon into a $25,000 debt.
+When you stop paying on your credit card, the debt begins to mount quickly due to excessive late fees and penalties the company can charge when you miss a payment.
+Not only do these amounts get added to your principal balance, but the credit card company might be able to raise your interest rate, too.

-If you are in danger of having your wages garnished by a credit card company or debt collector, there are steps you can take to avoid garnishment of your paycheck.
+If you are in danger of having your wages garnished by a credit card company or debt collector, here are some steps you can take to avoid garnishment of your paycheck.